haukex/merge-insertion.py/README.md

 ### merge_insertion.Comparator

-A user-supplied function to compare two items.
+A user-supplied async function to compare two items.
 The argument is a tuple of the two items to be compared; they must not be equal.
-Must return a Promise resolving to 0 if the first item is ranked higher, or 1 if the second item is ranked higher.
+Must return 0 if the first item is ranked higher, or 1 if the second item is ranked higher.

 <a id="merge_insertion.merge_insertion_sort"></a>